Mphozazo/worldbetting-assessment/README.md

 ## Note
 The project and solution is not fully function due to the following (This are not ecxcused but issue which I needed sometime to sort them ):
- - The main problem I have personal laptop which is home window OS (Docker for windows not able to run properly)
+ - The main problem I have personal laptop which is home window OS version ( Only I can used Docker for Lunix for windows not able to run properly)
- - The MySQL image also not able to work so that I can connect MySQL workbench .
+ - The MySQL image also not able to work so that I can't connect MySQL workbench .
- - .Net 8 haven't used it as montly was still on .Net 5 (so had to get some undestadiong of how the framework works.
+ - .Net 8 haven't used it as mostlhy was still on .Net 5 (so had to get some undestadiong of how the framework works first with little time ).

 It's fair that I be excluded on this application